 19. Are we allowed to send unsolicited mail shots?

 Individual consumers can register with the Mailing Preference Service to say that they do not want to receive direct mail from companies with which they do not have an existing relationship.
-Use of the MPS list is not a legal requirement, but direct mail companies, such as mailing list providers and members of the Direct Marketing Association, will screen their mailing lists against it.
+Use of the MPS list is not a legal requirement, but direct mail companies, such as mailing list providers and members of the Data & Marketing Association, will screen their mailing lists against it.

 20. Are we allowed to send unsolicited emails or instant internet messages?

 If you do not have an existing relationship relating to a similar product, you should not send unsolicited emails or "spam" to consumers.
 You must only send messages if the consumer has previously agreed to it (for example, by opting in on your website).

 There is a limited exception where you are allowed to send emails to individuals when the following three conditions are met: